Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Properties of maximum linear arrangements

-\item For $\degreesymbol_1\ge 3$ and $\degreesymbol_k\ge 3$, then \begin{itemize} \item There is at most one internal vertex of $P$ that is a thistle (that is, with level $0$) in $\maxarr$, \item If one of the internal vertices is a thistle vertex in $\maxarr$, say $u_i$, then for any other internal vertex $u_j$ there is a maximum arrangement $\maxarr_2$ with $u_j$ as a thistle vertex and $u_i$ is not a thistle vertex. \end{itemize} \end{enumerate} \end{lemma}
+\item When $P$ is a bridge, then \begin{itemize} \item There is at most one internal vertex of $P$ that is a thistle (that is, with level $0$) in $\maxarr$, \item If one of the internal vertices is a thistle vertex in $\maxarr$, say $u$, then for any other internal vertex $v$ there is a maximum arrangement $\maxarr_2$ with $v$ as a thistle vertex and where $u$ is not a thistle vertex. \end{itemize}